 Feelings Create Strong Connections

-The coach built a strong relationship with the team through expressing true concern about and appreciation for the players.
-This requires vulnerability; being open enough to share not just thoughts, but more importantly, feelings.
+The coach built a strong relationship with the team through expressing true concern and appreciation for the players.
+This requires vulnerability, being open enough to share not just thoughts, and more importantly, feelings.

 With the goal of ensuring the quality and quantity of the work of others, supervisors have countless routes they can take.
 The fastest is a genuine expression of positive emotions.

-But the supervisors who express respect and genuine care for their team are the ones that not only draw people towards the desired goals but also can keep them over the long term.
+But the supervisors who express respect and genuine care for their team are the ones that not only draw people toward the desired goals, but who also can keep them over the long-term.
 People instinctively want to do excellent work for people who show concern for them.

 Feelings are the glue that connect us to each other.
 There is no substitute for that.